The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Results

 \subsection{SFG contributions over redshift}

-While the EGB spectrum provides a total intensity for the $\gamma$-ray emission from SFGs, integrated over cosmic time, the evolution of those sources can also be probed by considering the redshift from which the EGB $\gamma$-rays originated.
+While the EGB spectrum is the total intensity for the $\gamma$-ray emission from SFGs integrated over cosmic time, the evolution of those sources can also be probed by considering the redshift from which the EGB $\gamma$-rays originated.
 This can provide insight into which epochs in cosmic history are contributing most strongly, and indicate observable tracers that can be used to track the evolution of the underlying sources.

-The importance of the contribution of sources varies over redshift, which can be seen in Fig.~\ref{fig:normed_1GeV_z}.
-This shows the fraction of EGB spectral intensity contributed by sources over redshift, with contributions of galaxies of different masses normalised to the total 1 GeV EGB intensity.
-As previously shown by Fig.~\ref{fig:flat_spec}, the majority of the emission originates from low mass galaxies, $M^{\star} = 10^7 - 10^8 \;\!{\rm M}_{\odot}$, however Fig.~\ref{fig:normed_1GeV_z} further reveals that the bulk of the GeV emission comes from SFGs located between $z\sim 2$ and 2.5.
-Around 15\% of the total emission is contributed by slightly higher mass galaxies, around $M^{\star} = 10^8 - 10^{9} \;\!{\rm M}_{\odot}$, and it can be seen that the peak of their contribution originates from a slightly higher redshift, around $z\sim 2.6$, with the trend to slightly higher redshifts continuing with increased stellar mass bands.
-This does not, therefore, reliably trace cosmic star-formation history (as may otherwise be assumed, given the relation between CR abundance and $\mathcal{R}_{\rm SF}$), which peaks at around $z\sim 2$~\citep[e.g.][]{Madau2014ARAA}, and indicates that the SFG origin of the EGB offers a window to view CR processes in galaxies around 0.7 Gyr before the cosmic noon.
+{The SFG origin of the EGB varies over redshift.
+This can be seen in Fig.~\ref{fig:normed_1GeV_z}, where the EGB emission distribution from SFG populations over redshift is shown.
+To aid comparison between galaxy mass bands, contributions from galaxies of different masses are normalised by the total $z=0$ EGB intensity at 1 GeV.} As previously shown by Fig.~\ref{fig:flat_spec}, the majority of the emission originates from low mass galaxies, $M^{\star} = 10^7 - 10^8 \;\!{\rm M}_{\odot}$, however Fig.~\ref{fig:normed_1GeV_z} further reveals that the bulk of the GeV emission comes from SFGs located between $z\sim 2$ and 2.5.
+Around 15\% of the total emission is contributed by slightly higher mass galaxies, around $M^{\star} = 10^8 - 10^{9} \;\!{\rm M}_{\odot}$, and it can be seen that the peak of their contribution originates from a slightly {lower} redshift, around {$z\sim 2.4$}, with the trend to {marginally lower peak} redshifts continuing with increased stellar mass. {This demonstrates that the} EGB does not, therefore, reliably trace cosmic star-formation history (as may otherwise be assumed, given the relation between CR abundance and $\mathcal{R}_{\rm SF}$), which peaks at around $z\sim 2$~\citep[e.g.][]{Madau2014ARAA}, and indicates that the SFG origin of the EGB offers a window to view CR processes in galaxies around 0.7 Gyr before the cosmic noon.